amazon-connect/amazon-connect-salesforce-cti/docs/lightning/04-salesforce-lambdas/04-contact-channel-analytics.md

 5. Select a record to view the details.

-6. Once the record opens, note the recording waveform, playback controls, and the visual version of the transcription
+6. Once the record opens, note the recording, and the visual version of the transcription

 <img src={useBaseUrl('/img/lightning/image211.png')} />